farhanjutt23/geeky-Django-py/README.md

   - Database Management in Production (PostgreSQL)

 ### 13. **Performance Optimization**
-- Optimize the performance of your Django application.
+- Optimize the performance of your Django application..
   - Caching
   - Query Optimization
   - Load Testing